This post contains affiliate links. If you buy through these links, I may earn a small commission.

 After a few weeks, they have grown several new leaves.
 Soon they will be large enough to start heading up.

 We can grow some BIG cabbage here in the Cariboo.
 This one weighed in at over 13 pounds!
-It was a surprise when the dial went all the way around…and then some!
+It was a surprise when the dial on the kitchen scale went all the way around…and then some!

 To prepare cabbage for the Cold Room, I peel off several layers of leaves.
 You can tell there are no loose leaves at all in the picture above.
 When you place them on the shelves, be sure they are not touching each other.
 Allow air all the way around.